How to Advocate for Autism

+How can you get involved and advocate for autism?
 Chances are someone in your social network is on the autism spectrum and you may not be aware of the challenges they face.
 Most grow up with a sense of shame because they’ve been stereotyped, judged as strange, and often bullied for being different.

-Make a Selfie-Video
+Step 2 - Make a Selfie-Video

 Call attention to the fear-based, uninformed, stereotypical thoughts many people have about autism and replace them with messages of hope and possibility.
 Make a short (10 to 15 seconds) video sharing 1 to 3 sentences about what you want people to know about the autism community, an autistic loved one, or yourself as an autistic individual.